Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionParty-separated.md

 + rail (string, required) - `lightrail`
 + code (string, required) - the Value's code to transact with.

-## LightrailCustomerIdTransactionParty (TransactionParty)
+## LightrailContactIdTransactionParty (TransactionParty)
-This refers to *all* Values associated with the customer.
+This refers to *all* Values associated with the contact.
 + rail (string, required) - `lightrail`
-+ customerId (string, required) - the Customer's customerId.
++ contactId (string, required) - the Contact's contactId.

 ## StripeTransactionParty (TransactionParty)
 + rail (string, required) - `stripe`